DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 ### Cancelling an interview form

 The label for the reason for cancellation has been changed from ‘Tell the candidate why you’re cancelling the interview’ to ‘Reason for cancelling interview’.
-It's more concise and makes error messages easier to read.
+It’s more concise and makes error messages easier to read.

 ### Cancelling an interview check answers page